What is Sneezing Blood?

 Your dog is the original sticky beak; they are always poking their nose in places to see what is there, huffing and snuffling as they do.
 Sometimes they sniff up pointed seed grains that can lodge in their nasal area which causes them to sneeze repeatedly to try and remove it, which often causes bleeding.

-Any buildup of bacterial matter within the nasal area can cause your dog fits of sneezing, and because sneezing is a violent action, it can often cause nose bleeds.
-Look for other signs of infection such as around the eye area and test to see whether it is coming from one or both nostrils.
+Any fungal or bacterial infection within the nasal area can cause your dog fits of sneezing, and because sneezing is a violent action, it can often cause nose bleeds.
+Look for other signs of infection such as our discharge and test to see whether air is coming from one or both nostrils.
 Nasal mite infestation can also cause sneezing which can produce blood in the fluids.

 Tooth and Gum Problems

 Tooth problems, including gum disease and abscesses, can drain back into the nasal cavity and cause your dog to sneeze frequently, which in turn can cause bleeding.
+Tooth root abscesses would be a primary consideration.
 If left unattended, these pathological organisms can travel to other parts of the body and can turn the problems into long term chronic conditions.

 Cancer and Tumors